paritytech/arkworks-extensions/README.md

 }
 ```

-For more working refer to Ark Substrate [examples](https://github.com/davxy/ark-substrate-examples)
+For more working examples refer to [Ark Substrate](https://github.com/davxy/ark-substrate-examples).
-project.

 ## Known Limitations